 methadone dispersible tablet - oral, Methadose (cont.)

 USES: This medication is used to treat addiction to narcotic drugs (such as heroin) as part of an approved treatment program.
-Methadone is a narcotic (opiate-type) medication.
-It helps prevent withdrawal symptoms caused by stopping other opiate-type narcotics.OTHER This section contains uses of this drug that are not listed in the approved professional labeling for the drug but that may be prescribed by your health care professional.
+Methadone belongs to a class of drugs known as narcotic (opiate) analgesics.
+It helps prevent withdrawal symptoms caused by stopping other narcotic drugs.OTHER This section contains uses of this drug that are not listed in the approved professional labeling for the drug but that may be prescribed by your health care professional.
 Use this drug for a condition that is listed in this section only if it has been so prescribed by your health care professional.This drug may also be used to treat moderate to severe pain.

 Report Problems to the Food and Drug Administration